Optimal Dose

 Low-Fi Prototype

 I applied all the suggestions from usability testing to the Mid-Fi prototype I was about to create.
-I add all the steps, from onboarding, creating a profile, communication with experts, and applying recommendations.
+I added all the steps, from onboarding, creating a profile, communication with experts, and applying recommendations.

-Mid prototype served well as for the UX part and logic behind the app.
-Later I develop extra screens and adjust some.
+The mid prototype served well for the UX part and the logic behind the app.
+Later, I developed extra screens and adjusted some.

 Mid Fi Prototype